Andrew Augustin: Notion Games

 After working on The Sims 3: Pets, Augustin founded Notion Games in 2011 and released his first title Up Up Ubi for iOS in January, 2012.
 Augustin states in the C2 podcast that the programmer for Notion Games left the video game industry after work on Up Up Ubi was complete.
 To get around the problem of having no programmer, Augustin taught himself how to program using Scirra's Construct 2 game engine and created a small prototype featuring his character, Ubie, in a 2d platforming adventure similar to Super Mario Bros. and Donkey Kong Country.
 Augustin states the Construct 2 community gave very positive feedback and the prototype quickly became one of the top games in the Scirra Arcade.
 Augustin decided to take the prototype and create a full game which soon became Super Ubie Land.

 On February 22, 2013, Augustin launched a Kickstarter campaign to help complete the PC version of Super Ubie Land and to purchase a Wii U development kit to bring the game to Nintendo's system.
 The Kickstarter project was successfully funded on April 8, 2013, after raising $6,333 surpassing the funding goal of $5,000.
 Super Ubie Land was released for Windows, Mac, and Linux in August 2013 and greenlit on Steam Greenlight in December, 2014.
 Super Ubie Land, which is what the game exists as now, was initially called Super Ubi Land but Nintendo requested that Notion Games contact Ubisoft to make sure that there was no conflict with using 'Ubi' in the game's title.
 After some discussion, Notion and Ubisoft agreed that 'Ubie' was a good compromise.
 In another turn of events, Nintendo then asked Notion to change the name again and Notion ended up renaming Super Ubie Land to Super Ubie Island.
 Super Ubie Land is in development for the Wii U and will be released as Super Ubie Island for video game consoles.

-Augustin is currently producing his latest project, Team Notion.
-Pure Nintendo Magazine is documenting the development process of Team Notion until the project is complete.